DexTrac-Devlin/Chainlink-EA-Manager/README.md

 # Chainlink-EA-Manager
 Collection of scripts for deploying and managing Chainlink External Adapters

+Note: If you are currently using the eaManager, I highly recommend updating your eaManager script, as it has many new and convenient features.

 ---

 #### This has been tested on Debian 10, 11, & 12.